 Questions & Answers

-Thought Leaders 2021 - Interview with Eduardo Mayora
+Thought Leaders 2024 - Interview with Eduardo Mayora

-Can you briefly describe your career to date?
+Can you briefly describe your career highlights to date?

-What was the most challenging case or transaction you have ever worked on and why?
+What was the most challenging M&A case or transaction you have ever worked on and why?

-What are the greatest challenges for lawyers in your practice area in your country this year?
+What are the greatest challenges for lawyers working in your practice area in Guatemala currently?